Marek Lieberberg: Roger Waters

 During The Wall concerts in 2013, Liebeberg stated that he did not believe Waters was an anti-Semite; however, he informed him that using an inflatable pig adorned with a Star of David in his performance could be regarded as offensive.
-The tensions resulted in "agreeing to disagree" between the two, and communication ended at this point.
+The tensions led to a mutual "agreeing to disagree", and communication ended at that point.
 Liebeberg had to perform his professional duties while Mayor Dirk Elbers, a representative of the Christian Democrat party, voiced his concerns, and a Jewish group in Düsseldorf called for a boycott of Waters's concert at the Esprit Arena.
 Liebeberg had already endured protests against Waters during his previous visits to Germany and said he was "stuck in the middle of it".
 In 2013, Liebeberg also found no relevance in drawing parallels between Israel and South Africa under apartheid.